enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/typescript/typescript-decorators.md

 - `target`:
   - [prototype of the class](javascript-class.md) where the member is declared in
   - or constructor function of the class for a **static member**
-- `propertyKey`: name of the member
+- `propertyKey`: method name
-- `parameterIndex`: index of the parameter in the function's parameter list
+- `parameterIndex`: index of the parameter in the function's parameter list, starting from 0

 returns